-- This could be as simple as showing some stimulus and asking an open-ended question: ‘how this idea made you feel?’ or by providing a list of emotions for the respondent to choose from.
+- Present your participants with some stimuli and ask open-ended questions: ‘how does this idea make you feel?’ or provide a list of emotions for the respondent to enumerate.

 - You may not be able to cover the entire spectrum of emotions, but often sentiment is just as valuable.

-- Keeping personal opinions distant leads to more reliable results and can greatly affect the success of any decisions made based on the research.
+- Keeping personal opinions distant leads to more reliable results and can greatly affect the success of any decisions founded on research.

 - It is often the case that marketers will want to test concepts or statements with only very slight changes in wording that will have no real significant impact on audience response.
 For example, if you’d like to test a handful of positioning statements, keep the format consistent but ideas, concepts, or themes vastly different.

-- It is important that you and your team all agree on what results are going to define success.
+- It is crucial that you and your team all agree on what results are going to define success.

-- If you do so, try to be creative in the way you ask the question (like we see in qual), simply asking “why?” doesn’t always spur inspiring or articulate responses.
-For example, you could ask “can you give me an example of when that was a problem for you?”
+- If you do so, try to be creative in how you ask the question.
+Simply asking “why?” doesn’t always spur inspiring or articulate responses.
+For example, you could ask, “can you give me an example of when that was a problem for you?”

 - Try to consider ways you can easily replicate the results so that time isn’t wasted re-charting the figures as each new wave of research comes in.

-- Think ahead to the next 12 months and try and identify the best time to conduct some quantitative research.
+- Think ahead to the next 12 months and try to identify the best time to conduct some quantitative research.

-- Try to consider external factors like, seasonal or holiday periods, and key dates internally like EOFY, campaign launches, or reporting deadlines.
-Doing this will ensure you aren’t scrambling last minute, which often results in poorly executed research.
+- Consider external factors like seasonal or holiday periods and key internal dates like EOFY, campaign launches, or reporting deadlines.
+Doing this will ensure you aren’t scrambling at the last minute, which often results in poorly executed research.

 Quantitative research is all about giving you and your business confidence to make decisions.
 Whether you are trying to size the opportunity or forecast the need, good quantitative research takes time and is an excellent investment, however there are traps and it is often not as simply as transferring the questions you have top of mind on to paper and into the world of the customer.
 It is critical to get expert advice and invest in the right product for your needs.